 It’s easy to take day trips from Poznan

 Poznan is a convenient base for day trips.
-I recommend taking the train if you want to plan your own trip, it’s fast and efficient. to save time and hassle, you can also book a private tour that includes hotel pick up and drop off.
+I recommend taking the train if you want to plan your own trip, it’s fast and efficient.
+To save time and hassle, you can also book a private tour that includes hotel pick-up and drop-off.

 The easiest day trips from Poznan that I found are: